haruki-sugarsun/hacky-helper-crx/designdocs/tabs_ui.md

 - We have global functions accsible from the header area.
 - A user can search among the sessions using a search bar.
   - The search bar can be activated by '/' in Tabs UI or 'Alt+S' globally in thr browser.
+- When showing the results, the user can select the results by cursor up/down.

 ### Universal Search for Sessions and Tabs